nasa/cumulus-orca/website/docs/developer/api/api.md

 The API returns status code 200 on success, 400 if `jobId` or `pageIndex` are missing and 500 if an error occurs.

 ## Internal Reconcile report mismatch API
 The `orca/datamanagement/reconciliation/internal/jobs/job/{jobid}/mismatches` API call receives job id and page index from end user and returns reporting information of files that are missing from ORCA S3 bucket or have different metadata values than what is expected.
-Note that `{jobid}` is optional.
 Internal reconcile report mismatch API input invoke URL example: `https://example.execute-api.us-west-2.amazonaws.com/orca/datamanagement/reconciliation/internal/jobs/job/{jobid}/mismatches`

 ### Internal Reconcile report mismatch API input